 These are trustworthy and easy to use.
 (In our expert opinion)

 User reviews are overwhelmingly positive on both the Apple App Store and Google Play.

 Both of them show Proof of Reserves, which means that they actually hold the crypto that they claim to have in their custody.

-Of course you can buy Bitcoin and Crypto on an exchange, but you do not need to leave it there.
+(You buy your Bitcoin and Crypto on an exchange, but you do not need to leave it there.)

 Buy Crypto (with Fiat) from these Reputable Exchanges